Questions & answers:

 What do you like to do when you are not at work?

 I want to learn things about life and especially business.
 I want to know what I want and why I want it.
 There has to be time to relax and unwind.
-There is a saying that before you can learn something new “you have to empty your cup” this means is that if your cup is full a person is not ready to recieve new information or otherwise is not ready to learn something new.
+There is a saying that before you can learn something new “you have to empty your cup” this means is that if your cup is full a person is not ready to receive new information or otherwise is not ready to learn something new.

 Life truly is a journey filled with surprises some of them are pleasant ones and some are not.